 The City and Program Management Team actively meet with area residents, attend neighborhood and local business meetings and hold meetings specifically designed to exchange ideas and receive feedback at various times during the design process of each CSO project.
 Each project will have meetings as part of Preliminary Design, Final Design, and prior to the start of construction.

-Check back often for updated meeting information.
+Check back often for public meeting updates.

 Check back often for updated news information.